 On March 2016, the Company announced that it has granted 9,000,000 incentive stock options pursuant to its stock option plan for its directors, officers, advisers, and consultants.
 The options are exercisable at a price of \$0.05 per share for a period of 5 years.

-Excluding exploration costs, the Company's current general and administrative cash expenditures are approximately \$65,400 per month.
+Excluding exploration and research and development costs, the Company's current general and administrative cash expenditures are approximately \$80,400 per month.